bingeli1212/nitrile-preview/doc/DOC-diagram.md

 lego-show operation is called to draw all the pieces in the Diagram.

-The lego.add.z operation would add a layer of pieces in the z coordinate specified.
-The lego.delete.xyz operation would delete a specific piece with the given x/y/z coordinate.
+The lego-add.z operation would add a layer of pieces in the z coordinate specified.
+The lego-delete.xyz operation would delete a specific piece with the given x/y/z coordinate.

-The lego.show and lego.show2 operations are the two operations that will trigger all commands to be written to the output.
-The lego.show is to show the lego pieces in a perspective view where x-axis is going to the left and down, y-axis is going to the right horizontally, and z-axis up straight.
+The lego-show and lego-show2 operations are the two operations that will trigger all commands to be written to the output.
+The lego-show is to show the lego pieces in a perspective view where x-axis is going to the left and down, y-axis is going to the right horizontally, and z-axis up straight.

-The lego.show2 is to show the lego pieces where x-axis is going down and left, y-axis is going right and right, and z-axis is going straight up.
+The lego-show2 is to show the lego pieces where x-axis is going down and left, y-axis is going right and right, and z-axis is going straight up.

-Each lego.show and lego.show2 carries its own set of arguments.
+Each lego-show and lego-show2 carries its own set of arguments.
 Following shows the default set of arguments for each operation.

-    lego.show 0.36 0.30 1.00 0.90
+    lego-show 0.36 0.30 1.00 0.90
-    lego.show2 0.80 0.45 0.70
+    lego-show2 0.80 0.45 0.70

-For lego.show operation, the first two arguments are the skewed values in x-direction and y-direction.
+For lego-show operation, the first two arguments are the skewed values in x-direction and y-direction.
 The third and fouth arguments are the width and height of front facing rectangle.

-For lego.show2 operation, the first and second arguments are the half width and half height of the diamond of the top face.
+For lego-show2 operation, the first and second arguments are the half width and half height of the diamond of the top face.
 The third argument is the height.

-Either lego.show and lego.show2 operation would have generated Lego pieces that are shaded differently for two of its faces for each piece.
-For lego.show the front facing face is shaded lighter, and the face facing to the right is shaded darker.
-For lego.show2 operation the face facing upward is shaded lighter and the face facing right is shaded darker.
+Either lego-show and lego-show2 operation would have generated Lego pieces that are shaded differently for two of its faces for each piece.
+For lego-show the front facing face is shaded lighter, and the face facing to the right is shaded darker.
+For lego-show2 operation the face facing upward is shaded lighter and the face facing right is shaded darker.